Helsinki Central Station: Presidential lounge

 Helsinki Central houses a private 50 m2 waiting lounge exclusively for the use of the President of Finland and their official guests.

 The First World War delayed its official inauguration to 1919, at which point it had been converted into a temporary military hospital, and was afterwards given to the use of the Finnish President.

 The lounge, featuring furniture designed by Eliel Saarinen, has two entrances, a bigger one leading in from Rautatientori Square and a smaller one leading in from the main station hall.
 The lounge was completed in 1911 and was originally intended for the private use of the Emperor of Russia and other high-ranking guests.
 The exterior entrance to the lounge features two sculptures by the Norwegian sculptor Hans Uthuslien, resembling smaller versions of the Lyhdynkantajat sculptures.
 Emperor Nicholas II of Russia entered the Rautatientori Square on the last ever imperial visit to the Grand Duchy of Finland through the lounge.
-After Finland became independent the lounge was reserved for the Presisdent of Finland.
+After Finland became independent the lounge was reserved for the President of Finland.

 Counsellor of state Juho Kusti Paasikivi held discussions in the lounge with his staff on negotiation trips to Moscow before the Winter War in autumn 1939.
 In 1940 President Kyösti Kallio, grown weary from the state of war and having recently resigned from his duties as president was travelling from Helsinki to his home in Nivala.
 Only moments afterwards he had a sudden heart attack and died on the arms of his entourage on the main platform of the station.
 Among his entourage were Marshal of Finland Carl Gustaf Emil Mannerheim and Risto Ryti, elected to succeed Kallio as president.
 According to legend Kallio died in the arms of Marshal Mannerheim, but this is most likely part of the construction of Mannerheim's personal cult.
 In reality he died in the arms of his adjutant, Colonel Aladár Paasonen and Colonel Aksel Airo.

 The presidential lounge has later been used by various presidents to travel by train or to accept visitors arriving by train.